kyegomez/MegaVIT/README.md

 preds = v(img) # (1, 1000)
 print(preds)
 ```

+# Train
+- A basic training script is provided with more or less the same hyperparams as in paper, note it it will
+take optimization to find reliable hyperparameters: `python3 train.py`

 # Model Architecture
 - Regular vit with new parallel layers, QK(Query/Key)Normalization, and omitted biases.